The Freedom of Thought Report 2021

 The preamble of the Croatian Constitution recognizes the “irreplaceable role (of the Catholic Church) in the upbringing of Croatian people and its historic and current role in the cultural and moral education of people, as well as its role in the field of education and culture.”

-Catholic Catechism classes have also been introduced in many public elementary schools throughout the country, regardless of the religion or belief affiliation of the local population.
+Catholic Catechism classes have also been introduced in many public kindergartens throughout the country, regardless of the religion or belief affiliation of the local population.
 In most cases this is not a part of any official program; however, in some places, Catholic Catechism has officially become a part of the curriculum.
-For instance, in the city of Dubrovnik, Catholic Catechism is an official part of the public elementary school curriculum, and no adequate alternative programs are offered for children of non-Catholics.14
+For instance, in the city of Dubrovnik, Catholic Catechism, and no adequate alternative programs are offered for children of non-Catholics.14

 In 2014, the Supreme Court ruled that children who do not attend Catholic Catechism classes are not discriminated against and that the Ministry of Education is not under any obligation to provide them with any alternative subject, such as a more comprehensive religious education, including secular worldviews, or any broader philosophical approach to morals and belief.16